animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 routed to the peer that hosts the entry that is the target of the operation.
 GemFire divides the domain of hashcodes into buckets.
-Each bucket is assigned to a specific peer, but may be relocated at any time to another peer in order to improve the utilization of resources across the cluster."
+Each bucket is assigned to a specific peer, but may be relocated at any time to another peer to improve the utilization of resources across the cluster."